High precision measurements of the proton elastic electromagnetic form factors and their ratio at $Q^2$ = 0.50, 2.64, 3.20, and 4.10 GeV$^2$: Recent Experimental Two-Photon-Exchange Studies

 The second is the VEPP-3 experiment~\cite{vepp_proposal, nikolenko10b, gramolin12, Rachek:2014fam, Nikolenko:2015xsa}.
 The internal target at the VEPP-3 electron-positron storage ring at Novosibirsk was used to extract the ratio $R_{e^+ e^-}$ using beams of 1.0 and 1.6 GeV.
 Small-angle detectors were used to normalize the relative luminosity by requiring $R_{e^+ e^-}=1$ at the largest $\varepsilon$ (and lowest $Q^2$) measurement at each energy.
 Measurements were made at $Q^2=1.60$, 1.0, and 0.8~GeV$^2$, with $\varepsilon \approx 0.4$, 0.25, and 0.4, respectively.
 In all cases, the lower-$\varepsilon$ values of $R_{e^+e^-}$ were 2-3$\sigma$ above unity.

-The third is the OLYMPUS experiment~\cite{kohl09}, where the DORIS lepton storage ring at DESY was used to extract the ratio $R_{e^{+} e^{-}}$ at a fixed beam energy of 2~GeV for scattering angles from 25-75$^\circ$.
+The third is the OLYMPUS experiment~\cite{kohl09}, where the DORIS lepton storage ring at DESY was used to extract the ratio $R_{e^{+} e^{-}}$ at a fixed beam energy of 2~GeV for scattering angles from 25-75 degrees.
 This corresponds to $\varepsilon$ values from 0.45-0.9, $Q^2$ from 0.6-2.0~GeV$^2$, with the largest $Q^2$ values corresponding to the lowest $\varepsilon$ values.
-The OLYMPUS results also showed a systematic $\varepsilon$ dependence, but was statistics limited in the high-$Q^2$, low-$\varepsilon$ region where TPE contributions are believed to be most important.
+The OLYMPUS results also showed a systematic $\varepsilon$ dependence, but had limited statistics in the high-$Q^2$, low-$\varepsilon$ region where TPE contributions are believed to be most important.

 Reference~\cite{Afanasev:2017gsk} provides a detailed summary of all three of these experiments and their results, as well as a combined analysis of the data.
 The measurements are consistent with small TPE contributions at low $Q^2$ and large $\varepsilon$, as seen in nearly all TPE calculations~\cite{arrington11b}, with a ratio that is larger for lower $\varepsilon$ values.
 For different treatments of the normalization uncertainties, they find that the no-TPE hypothesis is excluded at the 98\% or 99.5\% confidence level.